101internet/react-ab-test/README.md

 ```

 `resolve` -> function will be called after selecting the option `A/B testing`
+variants of experiments will be sorted in ascending order automatically

 ##### The next step is to create an adapter for storing and deleting data about the selected variant.